hellojwilde/energetic-ai/packages/core/README.md

 ## Acknowledgements

-EnergeticAI is derived from TensorFlow and models on TFHub, which are also Apache 2.0 licensed.
+This project is derived from [TensorFlow.js](https://github.com/tensorflow/tfjs) which is also Apache 2.0 licensed.